wellWINeo/BrightnessControl/README.md

 # How to install?

-Just made script executable and move it to bin dir isn't enough, to access `/sys` you should have permissions.
-I allow to execute `sudo tee + /sys/path/to/brighntess` w/o password in visudo.
-Yeah, this is stupid way, but it works fine.
+Just made script executable and move it to bin dir isn't enough, to access `/sys` you should have permissions. ~I allow to execute `sudo tee + /sys/path/to/brighntess` w/o password in visudo.
+Yeah, this is stupid way, but it works fine.~ After moving to `doas` i changed my way, added this script to nopass execution, this more easy and simple.